 Note: Users with admin permission can change the default colors and line widths used in the trend line comparison graph.

-Using the same college enrollment measure example, this time we’ll be comparing data to similar college data from another region.This data is contained in a variable.
+Starting over with the same college enrollment measure example, this time we’ll be comparing data to similar college data from another region.This data is contained in a variable.

-In Relationships, click Add Existing Measure even when looking for a variable.
+In Relationships, click Add Existing Measure.

 In the Add Measure(s) To window, choose Comparee, and leave the Type filter blank.
 You can still filter by tags or title.Click Search, and choose one or variables to add.
 (As before, only variables with the matching frequency will be available for selection.)